 The GermanTeam is an example of a national team.
 The members will participate as separate teams in the German Open 2002, but will form a single team at Fukuoka.
 Obviously, the results of the team would not be very good if the members will develop separately until the middle of April, and then try to integrate their code to a single team in only two months.
 Therefore, an architecture for robot control programs was developed that allows to implement different solutions for the tasks involved in playing robot soccer.
 The solutions are exchangeable, compatible to each other, and they can even be distributed over a varying number of concurrent processes.
-The approach will be described in section 3.
-Before that, section 2 will motivate why the robot control programs are implemented in a platform-independent way, and how this is achieved.
-Finally, in section 4, the tools that were implemented to support the development of the robot control programs are presented.
+The approach will be described in section 2.
+Finally, in section 3, the tools that were implemented to support the development of the robot control programs are presented.